Reppuk/Apples_appointment/README.md

-so this code is one of my first Python projects.
-I combined some of my knowledge from the "coding with mosh" beginner Python yt vid.
-Some knowledge that a guy from tutor.com taught me.
+so this code is my first ever Python project  so its pretty basic

-the code is kind of like if you were going to an appointment and checking it. o have no idea on how github works so yeahh
+the code is kind of like if you were going to an appointment and doing an check in with how many apples you eat